-- Use the sidewalks – as I’ve mentioned, many, many tourists will drive down this road.
+- Stick to the sidewalk – as I’ve mentioned, many, many tourists will drive down this road.
 It can get chaotic and busy, plus drivers are likely to be unsure of road rules themselves (for foreign tourists).
 Make sure you stick to the sidewalk and be extra cautious when crossing the street.

 Famous buildings on the windiest road in San Francisco

 The Haunted Montandon House – One of San Francisco’s famous haunted houses is right on the curve of Lombard Street.

 Real World San Francisco – The reality TV show used house 949 on Lombard Street (filmed in 1994).

-The House in Hitchock’s Vertigo – Scottie’s home in the Alfred Hitchcock movie ‘Vertigo’, was filmed both on Lombard Street.
+The House in Hitchock’s Vertigo – Scottie’s home in the Alfred Hitchcock movie ‘Vertigo’, was filmed on Lombard Street.
 900 Lombard was used for both interior and exterior shots.
-However, the current owners building a wall around the front of their home to avoid tourists.
+However, the current owners built a wall around the front of their home to avoid tourists.

 Is Lombard Street the Crookedest street in the world?

-No, the Zig Zag Street is perhaps the most famous but the most crooked street is in fact Vermont Street in the Potrero Hill Neighbourhood on the other side of San Francisco.
+No, Zig Zag Road in San Francisco is perhaps the most famous but the most crooked street is in fact Vermont Street in the Potrero Hill Neighbourhood on the other side of San Francisco.